Prepare for Camp

 Swim Assessment

-Before swimming at camp, all campers are given a swim assessment in the pool under the direct supervision of certified lifeguards and receives a swim band on the first day of camp that they wear as a necklace at the pool.
+Before swimming at camp, all campers are given a swim assessment in the pool under the direct supervision of certified lifeguards and receives a swim band on the first day of camp that they wear as on their wrist at the pool.
 This is a safety procedure that helps staff distinguish between swimmers and non-swimmers.
-Please make sure that your child wears their swim band to camp every day.
+YMCA of Greater Charlotte Swim Assessment: Please make sure that your child wears their swim band to camp every day.

 Heat Advisory